LGBTQ therapy can provide you with support in managing your mental health, relationships, and so much more. Learn more today!

 Other Counseling Services at Moxie Family Therapy

 LGBTQ therapy isn’t the only service that we offer in our Orange County Counseling Practice or via Online Counseling.
-Other services Moxie Family Therapy provides include counseling for women, counseling for young adults, counseling for college students, couples counseling, counseling for teen girls, counseling for children, play therapy, art therapy, and family therapy.
+Other services Moxie Family Therapy provides include adoption counseling, counseling for women, counseling for young adults, counseling for college students, couples counseling, counseling for teen girls, counseling for children, play therapy, art therapy, therapy for therapists, and family therapy.
 Contact our therapy practice to work on the issues that matter most to you, so you can get your moxie back!